-Beyond tires, inspect the wheels as well for any significant scrapes or road damage that could cause handling problems or allow the tire to unseat.
+After inspecting the tires, also inspect the wheels for any significant scrapes or road damage that could cause handling problems or allow the tire to unseat.

 Look for Worn Brake Pads and Rotors